Seneca-ICTOER/SPO600/docs/B-Labs/lab3.md

 Ensure that your program works and is free from major bugs.
 Document any limitations or remaining minor bugs.

-Make sure that others (including your prof!) can run you code by pasting it into the emulator (ADD LINK) or loading it from a file (e.g., public git repository or downloadable file).
+Make sure that others (including your prof!) can run you code by pasting it into the [emulator](/G-6502/6502-emulator.md) or loading it from a file (e.g., public git repository or downloadable file).

-Remember to follow the Blog Guidelines (ADD LINK) as you write.
+Remember to follow the [Blog Guidelines](/D-ExtraResources/blog-guidelines.md) as you write.

 ### Examples

 For some examples of games and demos, take a look at the http://6502asm.com/ website - which uses an earlier version of the 6502 emulator.
 The Examples selector on that page has some interesting code.
-You can copy-and-paste any of those examples into the SPO600 6502 Emulator (ADD LINK) at http://6502.cdot.systems/
+You can copy-and-paste any of those examples into the SPO600 [6502 Emulator](/G-6502/6502-emulator.md) at http://6502.cdot.systems/